LesyaMazurevich/variant_calling/README.md

 # Variant calling algorithm
 You need to run variant_calling.py scrypt with appropriate option:
--v is used for variant calling algorithm
+-v is used for variant calling algorithm,
--t is used for tests, and you also need to enter number of test -c is used for comparison
+-t is used for tests, and you also need to enter number of test, -c is used for comparison and
--h is for help
+-h is for help.

 Usage: